 So maybe it is time to try vortioxetine.
 Yet the idea of a major med change terrifies me, because it was so hard to hit on this particular combo when I was really sick 5 years ago.
 This is perhaps the only time I have regretted that I’m seeing a family doctor rather than a psychiatrist.
 I’m really happy with my doctor, and I’m able to tell him what I’m considering and get feedback on what he thinks is the best choice.
 When it’s something as big as this, though, a part of me wishes for someone who’s up on the latest knowledge in the field to take the lead.
 Then again, I don’t trust very easily, and I trust my current doctor.

-I’m not sure what I’ll decide, but I think I should make sure that I’m not just accepting the status quo by default.
+I’m not sure what I’ll decide, but I shouldn’t just accept the status quo by default.